jmformenti/plex-rpi/README.md

 ## Requirements

-You need a running Raspberry Pi where install the docker containers.
+Before starting you need a 64bits OS with docker installed on your Raspberry Pi.

-Here we install the Raspbian 64bits OS on our Pi.
-Steps:
+If not, you can follow this few steps to install and configure the Raspbian 64bits OS on your Pi:

 1. Download latest Raspbian 64bits image from [here](https://downloads.raspberrypi.org/raspios_arm64/images/).
 2. Write the image to an SD card.
 Recommended: use [Raspberry Pi Imager](https://www.raspberrypi.org/software/) with `Use Custom` option.